veneela-saindla/spoken2sign-pipeline-1/README.md

 A clean, modular, SLRT-style Python pipeline for generating sign-language skeleton animations (49 MediaPipe Holistic landmarks) from spoken text.

-This repository restructures the project into a **professional py-script pipeline**, exactly as expected in research codebases such as **SLRT**, removing all notebook dependency.

 ---

 ## 🌐 Overview